Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Some affected users have discovered that in their case, the issue was caused by a VPN client.
 It turns out that the “an attempt was made to access a socket in a way forbidden by its access permissions” error can also be caused by a VPN client that is causing some involved localhost connections to fail.

-To test whether this theory holds true in your case, simply disconnect from the VPN network and see if the issue is resolved.
-If the error message is no longer occurring while VPN is disconnected, you need to look for a different VPN client or at least keep it disabled while performing a certain task that will trigger the error.
+To test whether this theory holds in your case, simply disconnect from the VPN network and see if the issue is resolved.
+If the error message no longer occurs while VPN is disconnected, you need to look for a different VPN client or at least keep it disabled while performing a certain task that will trigger the error.

 ABOUT THE AUTHOR